 Holi is an ancient Hindu festival that originates and is widely celebrated in India.
-Although different regions of India have their own traditions and people celebrate it with some variations, they all share one thing in common, it’s so much fun!
-As people have move around the world, settling in other countries such as Canada they have brought this celebration with them.
+Although different regions of India have their own traditions and variations, they all share one thing, it’s so much fun!
+As people have moved around the world, settling in other countries such as Canada they have brought this celebration with them.

-Many non-Hindu people around the world also celebrate this tradition.
+Many non-Hindu people around the world also celebrate Holi.
 In fact, this tradition has inspired all kinds of different events.
-It is often used to support all kinds of good causes like children with chronic or life threatening conditions and is incorporated into many different types of fundraisers.
+It is often used to support all kinds of good causes like children with chronic or life-threatening conditions and is incorporated into many different types of fundraisers.

 Some Background on Holi

-Holi is a spring festival that is based on the Vikram Samvat calendar which means it falls sometime in February or March depending on the phases of the moon.
-Celebrated for two days after a full moon, people across the country (and around the world) delight in this playful celebration.
+Holi is a spring festival that is based on the Vikram Samvat calendar.
+This means it falls sometime in February or March depending on the phases of the moon.
+Celebrated for two days after a full moon, people across the country and around the world celebrate with many activities for Holi.

-This festival is well known for the tradition of throwing colourful powder or water at each other.
-People fill the streets and spray each other while they sign and dance. and everyone is considered equal.
+This festival is known for the tradition of throwing colourful powder or water.
+People fill the streets and spray each other while they sing and dance. and everyone is considered equal.

-But it’s more than just for fun.
-The day before people build giant bonfires on the street to remember the importance of good winning over evil and how kindness and forgiveness are powerful.
+It’s more than just for fun.
+On the first day, people build giant bonfires to remember the importance of good winning over evil and how kindness and forgiveness are powerful.

-As with most celebrations, there are stories and legends that explain their origin and the reason for the traditions.
-This is no exception!
+As with most celebrations, there are stories and legends that explain the origin and reason for the traditions.

-We sometimes struggle with these stories as they often seem to be graphic and frankly, a little scary.
+Some of these stories are graphic and frankly, a little scary.
 (Have you ever read the original Little Red Riding Hood story?)
-So how do we deal with this?
+How do we deal with this?
 We choose less gory versions or adapt them a little to make them more appropriate.